-46 The reference for the wood dust ambient standards is WorkSafe Exposure Standards and Biological Exposure Indices (WorkSafe New Zealand 2019, refer here for hard wood and soft wood species classifications) corrected to a one-hour average by dividing by 100 for carcinogenic contaminants in accordance with the Good Practice Guide for Assessing Discharges to Air from Industry (Ministry for the Environment 2016).
+25 The reference for the wood dust ambient standards is WorkSafe Exposure Standards and Biological Exposure Indices (WorkSafe New Zealand 2019, refer here for hard wood and soft wood species classifications) corrected to a one-hour average by dividing by 100 for carcinogenic contaminants in accordance with the Good Practice Guide for Assessing Discharges to Air from Industry (Ministry for the Environment 2016).

-cause an exceedance of the standard for PM{10} in Schedule 1 of the National Environmental Standard for Air Quality measured at or as near as possible to any residential buildings and associated garden areas, school, hospital building and care facility and grounds.
+2) for quarries established after 1 January 2020 that are in excess of 50,000 tonnes per annum transported from the quarry and are within 500m of any residential buildings and associated garden areas, school, hospital building and care facility and grounds, discharges to air from the quarrying operation of particulate matter less than 10 micrometres in diameter (PM10) shall not cause an exceedance of the standard for PM10 in Schedule 1 of the National Environmental Standard for Air Quality measured at or as near as possible to any residential buildings and associated garden areas, school, hospital building and care facility and grounds.

 - Any measures necessary to ensure the ability of site activities and processes to mitigate and/or manage discharges to air to achieve compliance with condition 1) and, if applicable, condition 2) above and good management practice.
-These shall include, but are not limited to: - a) amount of exposed area that could potentially generate windblown dust; - b) speed of trucks on site; - c) separation distances between any residential buildings and associated garden areas, schools, hospital buildings and care facilities and grounds; - d) emissions management and monitoring, including where appropriate in respect of PM10 and respirable crystalline silica; and - e) the availability of water for dust suppression. - Carrying out of measurements, analyses, surveys, investigations or inspection, if necessary, to assess the ongoing implications of discharges to air on any applicable ambient standards for PM10 and respirable crystalline silica. - 3) Content, adequacy and implementation of the Dust Management and Monitoring Plan.
+These shall include, but are not limited to: - a) amount of exposed area that could potentially generate windblown dust; - b) speed of trucks on site; - separation distances between any residential buildings and associated garden areas, schools, hospital buildings and care facilities and grounds; - d) emissions management and monitoring, including where appropriate in respect of PM10 and respirable crystalline silica; and - e) the availability of water for dust suppression. - Carrying out of measurements, analyses, surveys, investigations or inspection, if necessary, to assess the ongoing implications of discharges to air on any applicable ambient standards for PM10 and respirable crystalline silica. - 3) Content, adequacy and implementation of the Dust Management and Monitoring Plan.